 Another easy and budget-friendly gift is a jar of his favorite treats with a custom DIY label on the front of the jar.
 Check out Saving Dollars and Sense for a step-by-step tutorial on how to create the perfect treat jars for Father’s Day.
 It also has a printable label in case you want to save a little time but still create a one-of-a-kind gift that’s truly meaningful.

-If you don’t have time to create a handmade gift, consider a personalized present that you get to design and customize just for Grandpa.
+If you don’t have time to create a handmade gift, consider a Personalized Father’s Day gift for Grandpa that you get to design and customize just for him!

 2. Make Grandpa’s favorite meal